padilhaalucas/marley-spoon/README.md

 ### Running the App

+Docker
 1. Start the Docker containers:
     ```bash
     make up
     ```
-or
+2. Open your browser and visit `http://localhost:3000`.

+Or you can run from pnpm
-2. Run it locally from pnpm
+1. Run it locally
     ```bash
     pnpm dev
     ```
-3. Open your browser and visit `http://localhost:3000`.
+2. Open your browser and visit `http://localhost:3000`.

 To stop the application, you can use the following command:
 ```bash